solbero/guide-kodi-lutris/GUIDE.md

 Press Enter when prompted.

 Lutris is not included in Xubuntu 16.04 by default, therefore you need to add the Lutris PPA to be able to download it.
-Please note that each line in the command box below must be entered as a separately.
+Please note that each line in the command box below must be entered as a separate command.

 ```sh
 ver=$(lsb_release -sr); if [ $ver != "16.10" -a $ver != "17.04" -a $ver != "16.04" ]; then ver=16.04; fi